Word@Work, Let God's Word energise your working day!

 Matthew 12:41-42

 Jonah and Solomon both achieved much.
 Although their historical legacy was a source of pride for Israel, they also had significant faults.
 Jonah preached judgement to Nineveh, the capital of Assyria which had given much grief to God's people.
-Despite Jonah's early disobedience in running away (and later discontent when God showed mercy), God used a great fish to transport Jonah back to his mission field, Nineveh (which means 'House of Fish') and the king and people all repented.
+Despite Jonah's early disobedience in running away (and later discontent when God showed mercy), God used a great fish to transport Jonah back to the mission field of Nineveh (which means 'House of Fish') and the king and people all repented (Jonah 3:6-10).

 The Spiritual Vacuum